How to order satay like a Singaporean

 For a few hours, everything is the way it used to be.

-"Its openness, the smell, the smoke rising is free," Abrahim Allaudin, a second-generation stall owner, tells CNN.
+"Its openness, the smell, the smoke rising is free," Ibrahim Allaudin, a second-generation stall owner, tells CNN.
 "There's nothing else like this in Singapore."

 How to order